danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 ## The problem

-The reason for me to tackle this problem, was that I ran into problems in a project where I need complex gestures on views that are nested in a `ScrollView`.
-The gestures conflict with the scroll view gestures, which cause scrolling to stop working and the gestures not being detected.
+I ran into this problem in a project where I need to apply complex gestures to views in a `ScrollView`.
+These gestures conflict with the scroll view, which causes scrolling to stop working.

 To explain, let's say you have a `ScrollView` with a `LazyHStack`, to which you add a bunch of views: